AS062206/furima-42123/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :purchases
+- has_one :purchase

 ---